PSKdream/Resistor-Simulator/README.md

 # Resistor-Simulator_Gui

-This is calculator resistor program \n
+This is calculator resistor program.
-You can open project with netbeans8.2
+You can open project with netbeans8.2.